kvpb/.files/readme.md

 &nbsp;&nbsp;4.&nbsp;&nbsp;Follow the instructions, and copy and paste your password.

 ~~**MS-DOS:**~~
-&nbsp;&nbsp;Do yourself a favor: either build a Linux PC, or get a Mac.
+&nbsp;&nbsp;Either build a Linux PC, or get a Mac.
+You'll thank me later.

 ---
 <!--